opensourceDAO-Community/Git-cheat-sheet-/Contributing.md

  * [Your First Code Contribution](#your-first-code-contribution)
  * [Pull Requests](#pull-requests)

-Still not sure? check out this [article](https://benny.hashnode.dev/how-to-contribute-to-open-source-projects-as-a-non-coder)
+Still not sure? check out this [article](https://benny.hashnode.dev/how-to-contribute-to-open-source-projects-as-a-non-coder).
+It highlight some ways you can contribute without writing a single line of code.

 ### Reporting Bugs